marquel12/Social-Network-API/README.md

 # Social-Network-API
 The purpose of this project is to build an API from scratch for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list

+## Challenges
+One of my biggest challenges is when